jina-ai/clip-as-service/README.md

 ## Benchmark

-Benchmark was done on Tesla M40 24GB, experiments were repeated 10 times and average value is reported.
+Benchmark was done on Tesla M40 24GB, experiments were repeated 10 times and the average value is reported.

 To reproduce the results, please run
 ```bash